paulohscwb/polyhedra/README.md

  <b>author:</b> Paulo Henrique Siqueira - Universidade Federal do Paraná
  <br><b>contact:</b> <a href="#">paulohscwb@gmail.com</a>
  <br><a href="https://paulohscwb.github.io/polyhedra/pt-br/">versão em português</a>
- <br><br>The Archimedean, Plato, Catalan and nonconvex polyhedra can be viewed in AR with the indicated markers, and through the links created on the markers, the polyhedra can be seen in VR.
+ <br><br>The Archimedean, Plato, Catalan, non convex and quasi-regular polyhedra can be viewed in AR with the indicated markers, and through the links created on the markers, the polyhedra can be seen in VR.
  <br>A <b>uniform polyhedron</b> has regular polygons as faces and is isogonal, that is, it has an isometry that allows the set of its vertices to correspond to each other through symmetry relations.
 The notation used for the <b>n<sup>th</sup></b> uniform polyhedron is <b>U<sub>n</sub></b>.
 <br>The AR environment was created with the <b>Jerome Etienne</b> scripts: <a href="https://github.com/jeromeetienne/AR.js" target="_blank">AR.js - Augmented Reality for the Web</a>.
 <br>The orbit scripts developed by <b>Kevin Ngo</b> were used on the VR pages: <a href="https://github.com/supermedium/superframe/tree/master/components/orbit-controls/" target="_blank"> Orbit controls for A-Frame</a>.